DryLabRebel/Squire/README.md

 A dark, medium-contrast colorscheme for vim, inspired by my (other) favourite colorscheme: [`apprentice`](https://github.com/romainl/Apprentice), by Romain Lafourcade.

-This colorscheme is a slight higher contrast, for ease of viewing when there is more surrounding light, or some glare.
+This colorscheme is a slightly higher contrast, for ease of viewing when there is more surrounding light, or some glare.

 It also explicitly sets a few extra markdown options.